philamp/wedding/README.md

 # wedding
 A wedding site with:
 - guest subscription
-- interactive map with spotted guestrooms (to help guest find their rooms)
+- interactive map with spotted guestrooms (to help guests find their rooms)
 - Digital guestbook with possibility to upload webcam video, video file or picture
 - 3D animation at the end of the form submission